Slow down to keep road workers safe

 Drive to the posted speed limit

-It is law to slow down to the posted speed limit when passing other roadside workers.
+It is law to slow down to within the posted speed limit when passing other roadside workers.
 Road work speed limits are designed to keep both drivers and road workers safe.

 Reduced speed limits are in place around road works and while there are people working along the road side.
 You may see temporary speed signs showing lower speed limits when approaching roadworks or other works that are being undertaken.
 You need to slow to the temporary limit for all works including those being undertaken by council workers or when people are conducting repairs to infrastructure and powerlines.